Explore the great variety of museums in Lisbon to create a complete impression of the cultural and historical heritage of Portugal.

 Ajuda National Palace

-The Ajuda Palace in Lisbon was the royal residence of kings.
+Top museums in Lisbon wouldn't be full without Ajuda Palace, the royal residence of kings.
 In 1755, the earthquake ruined half of Lisbon, and the palace appeared on the site of the old one.

 During construction, the king wanted to create a magnificent palace in the Baroque style, but there was not enough money for that.